caiettia/Thesis-Project/README.md

 ### Support Vector Regression
 For purposes of understanding what regressor would be best applicable for our dataset, we can explore the various kernels for SVR.
 More specifically, we will look at the linear, polynomial, and radial basis function (rbf) kernels for SVR.
+When considering what parameters to pass to each regressor, the case of the polynomial kernel requires one to observe the data to see what would fit best.
+Upon observation of the trend of the data, a polynomial of the second or third degree both appear potentially viable for this problem.
+I recognize this by seeing what appears to be a second or third degree trend in the data.
+For sake of learning, I will keep the fourth degree polynomial included, because this can validate our inference of the trend in the data based on how it fits to the data.
-These kernels dictate how the decision boundary is identified for a data set in a given SVR.
-To better visualize the various kernels with our data set, the plot below is generated:
+All of these kernels dictate how the decision boundary is identified for a data set in a given SVR.
+To better visualize the various kernels with our data set, the plot below is
+generated:

 ![svr_kernels](https://github.com/caiettia/Thesis-Project/blob/main/svr_kernels_upd.png)

 We can see based on the plot how, when given a kernel, this affects the shape of the regressor.
-The linear kernel obviously creating a linear regressor, the polynomial kernel creating a polynomial regressor of what visually appears to be of the fourth degree, and the radial basis function producing a
+The linear kernel obviously creating a linear regressor, the polynomial kernel creating a polynomial regressor of what visually appears to be of the fourth degree, and the radial basis function producing a .

 We again apply KFold for k=10 and see the following values for our MAE: